DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 Comparing to men, women fill out more the physical traits of the closed-ended questionnaire that characterizes users.
-By physical traits, it is meant: “aspect”, “silhouette” and what is considered “the most attractive in me”.
+By physical traits, it is meant: "aspect", "silhouette" and what is considered "the most attractive in me".
 But the difference is not astonishing: 69% of the 100 men fill out these items against a little bit more of women: 74%.
-What is more notable is that 47% of women, when filling the item “aspect”, by choosing options like “not bad”, “attractive”, “very attractive” and “an authentic model” stress much more than men (only 26% choosing these elements), their presumable beautiful and charming look.
-The least filled in of all items of the questionnaire, included in this major item of the “Physical attributes”, is “the most attractive in me” - perhaps because it is the third on the list of all the items to be filled in by the users when completing their online profile.
-It is curious, though, that regarding the “silhouette” item, the second one, there are 18% of women choosing the option “with graceful curves” and only two percent of men choosing this option.
+What is more notable is that 47% of women, when filling the item "aspect", by choosing options like "not bad", "attractive", "very attractive" and "an authentic model" stress much more than men (only 26% choosing these elements), their presumable beautiful and charming look.
+The least filled in of all items of the questionnaire, included in this major item of the "Physical attributes", is "the most attractive in me" - perhaps because it is the third on the list of all the items to be filled in by the users when completing their online profile.
+It is curious, though, that regarding the "silhouette" item, the second one, there are 18% of women choosing the option "with graceful curves" and only two percent of men choosing this option.

 Women have managed to free themselves from the stereotype of woman and wife.
-However, despite all the battle, what these results may indicate is that Portuguese women still have internalized the stereotypes from 50 years ago, but now also carrying the “heightened sexuality, one of the burdens of the post sexual revolution society that freed the chains that bound the women’s desires, but brought to the spotlight the female body in advertising and on the media in general”[^7_Casimiro_58], thus contributing for the reproduction of the female stereotype as a sex symbol.
+However, despite all the battle, what these results may indicate is that Portuguese women still have internalized the stereotypes from 50 years ago, but now also carrying the "heightened sexuality, one of the burdens of the post sexual revolution society that freed the chains that bound the women's desires, but brought to the spotlight the female body in advertising and on the media in general"[^7_Casimiro_58], thus contributing for the reproduction of the female stereotype as a sex symbol.

 ##Socioeconomic Capital